JoshDoody/fsn/_posts/2024-09-05-amazon-software-engineer-career-ladder.md

 author: josh
 published: true
 ---
-This is a high-level overview of the career ladder at Amazon, specifically focused on Individual Contributor (IC) Software Engineering roles, which go from entry-level (L4) up to “Distinguished Engineer” (L10).
+This is a high-level overview of the Amazon Software Engineering career ladder and associated salary ranges from entry-level (L4) up to “Distinguished Engineer” (L10).
 The compensation numbers will be pretty round when mentioned, and I’ll just talk about “total comp”, which is base salary, sign-on bonuses, and vesting equity for each year.
 The numbers are mostly focused on the US market.

-For a closer look at Amazon job offers and their individual components, see [How to negotiate an Amazon job offer](https://fearlesssalarynegotiation.com/amazon-salary-negotiation/).
+For a closer look at Amazon job offers, their individual components, and how to negotiate them see [How to negotiate an Amazon job offer](https://fearlesssalarynegotiation.com/amazon-salary-negotiation/).

 ## Amazon career ladder overview

-On one hand, career progression for Software Engineers at Amazon is pretty straightforward: L4 -> L5 -> L6 -> L7 -> L8 -> L9 -> L10.
+On one hand, career progression for Software Engineers at Amazon is pretty straightforward: L3 -> L4 -> L5 -> L6 -> L7 -> L8 -> L9 -> L10.
 Easy!

 But while that progression may look linear and straightforward, it most definitely is not.
 For example, there is no L9, and the “gap” between some of those levels is much larger than it is between other levels.